How to Get from Miami to Key West in 3 Easy Ways

 When you leave the Magic City, it takes about an hour to get out of mainland Florida.
 Once you do, you’re on the Overseas Highway — one of the most beautiful and iconic drives in the country.

-The only route from Miami to Key West is US 1, and this road passes through other famous keys like Key Largo, Islamorada and Marathon.
-Each of those keys are worth visiting in their own right, so if you don’t have time to stop on your drive down, make sure you plan a second trip to the keys.
+During your drive, you’ll pass through other famous keys like Key Largo, Islamorada and Marathon.
+Each of them are worth visiting in their own right, so if you don’t have time to stop on your drive down, make sure you plan a second trip to the Keys.

-If you’re thinking about taking a Miami to Key West road trip, here are some potential drawbacks to consider:
+If you’re thinking about driving from Miami to Key West, here are some potential drawbacks to consider:

 There are tons of big-name car rental companies in Miami, and you shouldn’t have any trouble finding a budget vehicle that can get you safely to Key West and back.
 If you’re looking to save money on your car rental, avoid picking up your car at the airport, in Brickell or South Beach.

-I’ve lived in South Florida for nearly a decade, and my favorite way to get from Miami to Key West is by bus.
+I’ve lived in South Florida for nearly a decade, and without a doubt, my favorite way to get from Miami to Key West is by bus.

-It’s one of the cheapest and most reliable options, and you have the chance to sit back and truly enjoy your journey through the keys without being stressed about traffic.
+It’s one of the cheapest and most reliable options, and you have the chance to sit back and truly enjoy your journey through the Keys without being stressed about traffic.
+I’ve taken this option twice, and each time, the ride was smooth and clean.
+Plus, it drops you right near Old Town.

 When you’re on the bus, you’ll follow the same Miami to Key West directions as you would if you were in your own car.
-Plus, there are several different bus companies that travel daily throughout the keys, so you shouldn’t have any trouble finding a coach to take you whichever day you want to go.
+Plus, there are several different bus companies that travel daily throughout the Keys, so you shouldn’t have any trouble finding a coach to take you whichever day you want to go.
+I’ve been able to book last-minute trips before, even in busy seasons.

 Here are some of the benefits you’ll get if you take the bus from Key West to Miami.

-• Longer ride.
+- Longer ride.
 No bus from Miami to Key West makes the whole journey without stopping.
 You’ll have to pick up riders along the way, and some even stop for a snack break in Key Largo before you begin your journey to Key West.
+Expect the trip to last around 4 hours each way.

 1. Greyhound